eriklupander/gotling/README.md

 - TCP sockets
     - Can send line-terminated text strings
     - Possible to use ${varname} variables in payload
-    - Does not currently support body parsing or variable extraction from TCP response data.
+    - Does not currently support body parsing or variable extraction from data incoming on the TCP socket.

 ## Usage
 Define your test setup in a .yml file